ksonnet/ksonnet/docs/cli-reference/ks_param_diff.md

 ### Synopsis

-"Pretty prints differences between the component parameters of two environments.
+Pretty prints differences between the component parameters of two environments.

 A component flag is accepted to diff against a single component.
 By default, the diff is performed against all components.